 The OCU Student Handbook specifies that on-campus residents have the right to "confront another's behavior that infringes on your rights;" this includes hazing, physical abuse, coercion, and/or any other conduct that threatens or endangers any member of the University.

-Although the telephone has become a necessity, many people experience unwanted phone calls.
+Many people experience unwanted phone calls.
 The best practice when dealing with an unwanted caller is to HANG UP.
 In most, cases, if you do not talk or listen to an unwanted caller, they will stop calling.
 Isolated incidents of hang-ups, heavy breathing, or wrong numbers DO NOT require a police response or further investigation.
 You should exhaust every possible option before reporting an annoying or harassing phone call as a crime.

 What Can You Do About Obscene, Harassing, or Threatening Phone Calls?